ali7d/Final_Year_Pjt/README.md

 **DESC:**

 Lite Stable Diffusion is a text-to-image generation application that utilizes the REPLICATE API for stable diffusion.
 The app is designed to be user-friendly and easy to generate art.
 The app is powered by an open-source text-to-image diffusion model for image generation.
+The goal of the app is to provide users with a simple and accessible tool for creating high quality images for t-shirt.

 **FEATURES:**